localstack/docs/content/en/user-guide/cloud-sandbox/_index.md

 - Facilitate collaboration by allowing developers to test features on the same environment.

 {{< callout >}}
-Cloud Sandbox is offered is offered as a **preview** feature and is under active development.
+Cloud Sandbox is offered as a **preview** feature and is under active development.
 {{< /callout >}}